 Introduction

-The good folks at the National AI Centre (NAIC) have recently conducted a survey of business leaders and AI specialists to help provide an assessment of Australia’s growing AI ecosystem.
+In late 2023, the good folks at the National AI Centre (NAIC) conducted a survey of business leaders and AI specialists to help provide an assessment of Australia’s growing AI ecosystem.
 There were 200 participants, who completed online questionnaires and qualitative interviews in the hope to improve the region’s industry competitiveness and address some of the current shortcomings observed in the market.

 Australian businesses are well aware of the strategic benefits of using AI to advance their business goals.
 The demand to develop highly differentiable and adaptable AI services has provided the impetus for firms to achieve AI maturity and 60% of respondents were looking to expand their capabilities.